cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 This section defines a generic sgn0 implementation that applies to any field F = GF(p^m).
 It also gives simplified implementations for the cases F = GF(p) and F = GF(p^2).

+The definition of the sgn0 function for extension fields relies on the polynomial basis or vector representation of field elements, and iterates over the entire vector representation of the input element.
 See {{bg-curves}} for a discussion of representing elements of extension fields as vectors.

 ~~~
 sgn0(x)